// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Which apps require a credit card?

-Is the free tier a permanent option?
+Is the PlateLens free tier permanent?

 What about photo-AI without trials?